BartMassey/ao-fec/README.md

-# ao-fec: AltOS FEC using convolutional codes
+# ao-fec: convolutional FEC code
-Bart Massey 2024
+Copyright (c) 2012 Keith Packard <keithp@keithp.com>

-This Rust library crate wraps Keith Packard's Forward Error Correction C code from AltOS <git:git.gag.com/fw/altos>.
+This code is extracted from the AltOS repository
-See the `csrc/` directory for the underlying code and details.
+<git://git.gag.com/altos>.
+It performs Forward Error
+Correction encoding and decoding, using a rate 1/2 limit 4 convolutional code with a Viterbi-style decoder.

+This code is compatible (tested) with the hardware FEC in the TI CC1111 radio chip.
+Because of this, the interface is a bit awkard.
+Please see the comments in the source files for the API details.

 # Acknowledgments

-The hard part of this is obviously Keith Packard's work.
-Thanks much!
-Thanks also to Keith for helping me debug and test this.
+Thanks to Keith Packard for writing this, and for helping me debug and test it.

 # License

 This code is licensed under the "GNU General Public License version 2".
-See the file `csrc/LICENSE.txt` in this codebase for licensing terms.
+See the file `LICENSE.txt` in this codebase for licensing terms.